cdapio/cdap/cdap-docs/faqs/source/cdap-pipelines.rst

 you have a commercial CDAP subscription, the Cask support portal is available for customers to report issues.

-I am interested in contributing to CDAP pipelines; how can I get started?
+I am interested in contributing to CDAP Pipelines; how can I get started?
 -------------------------------------------------------------------------
 CDAP is an open source project licensed under the Apache 2.0 license, though not currently part of the Apache Foundation.
 In order to contribute to CDAP, you may need to provide to Cask a signed ICLA or CCLA.
 The terms are open and very similar to the Apache Foundation.
 Contact Cask through the cdap-users@googlegroups.com for more information.

-I have a feature request for CDAP pipelines; how can I get it added?
+I have a feature request for CDAP Pipelines; how can I get it added?
 --------------------------------------------------------------------
 You can file a JIRA ticket for the feature request or, if you have a commercial CDAP subscription, you can use the support portal.